These 19 Holiday Gift Ideas Make Personal Finance Fun for Kids

 One way to ensure your child becomes the high-school student who knows how to save their money — where to be thrifty and where not to be, let’s say — is to ensure they have some toys, educational books and games that will get them thinking the right way about how to invest the $2 you just gave them for taking out the trash.

-Learning about money doesn’t have to be boring.
-That’s pretty much our motto here at The Penny Hoarder.
+The reality is that learning about money doesn’t have to be boring.
 And while it may seem challenging to teach your kid about compound interest or investing, it’s easy to start the conversation by using a book or a game.

 Note: All costs are the list prices found on Amazon on Nov.
 9, not factoring in any sales.
 Tax and shipping are not included.